Collaborative Research/Single IRBs/Reliance Agreements

 Send general questions to irb.reliance@emory.edu.

-If you have questions about a specific study at Emory that is ongoing, please contact your assigned IRB analyst.
+If you have questions about a specific study at Emory that is ongoing, please contact the IRB analyst assigned to your study.

 WCG IRB (WIRB, WCG, CGIRB, etc.)